All Mercy services have reopened! See how we’re keeping you safe and schedule your next appointment.

 IPT can either take place in an individual or group setting, and it often lasts 12-16 weeks.
 Trained Mercy therapists offer IPT to help you work through interpersonal conflict and gain confidence in your social life.

-Interpersonal therapy was originally developed to treat major depressive disorder, however, it’s proven to be effective in treating bipolar disorder, eating disorders, substance abuse and addiction in addition to other behavioral conditions.
+Interpersonal therapy was originally developed to treat major depressive disorder, however, it’s proven to be effective in treating bipolar disorder, eating disorders, substance use and addiction in addition to other behavioral conditions.

 IPT can help resolve symptoms, improve personal relationships and increase social support.
 It can also be a component of a treatment strategy that includes prescribed medications.